moayadeldin/deeptune/README.md

 `--freeze-backbone`: (Flag) Determines whether you want only to train the added new layers, or update the whole model parameters during training.

-**Notes** :
-> The CLI command structure to training images and texts datasets models in DeepTune are the same in training, except for ``--<model>_version`` switch where you don't add it with text models.
-Moreover, the `--num_classes` isn't required as a switch when running GPT-2 model.
-> The regression mode isn't supported for text models.

-For example, suppose that we want to train our model with ResNet18, and apply transfer learning to update the whole model's weights, with 2 added layers, and an embedding layer of size 1000.
+For example, suppose that we want to train our model with ResNet18, and apply transfer learning to update the whole model's weights, and an embedding layer of size 1000.
 Hence, we run the command as follows:

 ```
-!python -m trainers.vision.train_resnet --num_classes 8 --resnet_version resnet18 --num_epochs 10 --added_layers 2 --embed_size 1000 --batch_size 16 --learning_rate 0.0001 --train_size 0.8 --val_size 0.1 --test_size 0.1 --input_dir "path/dataset.parquet" --fixed-seed --mode cls
+!python -m trainers.vision.train --train_df <path_to_train_df> --val_df <path_to_val_df> --model_version resnet18 --batch_size 4 --num_classes 2 --num_epochs 10 --learning_rate 0.0001 --added_layers 2 --embed_size 1000 --mode cls --fixed-seed
 ```

 If everything is set correctly, you should expect an output in the same format: